 A felony conviction can be a burden for the rest of your life.
 It will affect your reputation and relationships.
 It could prevent you from getting a job or hurt your ability to find housing.
 A felony is for life.

-Marriett Legal is committed to providing the compassion and understanding to all who need felony defense.
+The Law Office of Paul M. Marriett is committed to providing the compassion and understanding to all who need felony defense services.
 Everyone deserves an aggressive representation from a lawyer at an affordable price.
-Our firm gives clients a thorough explanation of their criminal charge, describe each stage in their defense and analyze all trial defense options.
-Marriett Legal takes time to answer clients' questions and educate them in the criminal law of their case.
+Our firm gives clients a thorough explanation of their criminal charge, describe each stage in their defense and analyzes all trial defense options.
+The Law Office of Paul M. Marriett takes the time to answer clients’ questions and educate them on the criminal law regarding their case.
 By informing our clients, we ensure they have the information needed to make the right choices.
-Marriett Legal is an attorney who works tirelessly for you.

 Crimes are classified according to severity level and the intent with which they are carried out.

-As your criminal defense lawyer, Marriett Legal will evaluate and explain the legal options available to best represent your interests during negotiations and trial.
+As your criminal defense lawyer, Paul M. Marriett will evaluate and explain the legal options available to best represent your interests during negotiations and trial.

 With the exception of small amounts of marijuana possession, all drug offenses result in felony drug charges.
 A DUI with no insurance or no valid driver’s license, even in first-time DUI offenses, also are classified as felonies.

 As your criminal defense attorney, we will explore all possible defenses at trial and motions to suppress.
 Only then do we turn my attention to considering alternatives to jail or solutions involving reduced charges.
 In some cases we can even remove felonies from your record, depending on the charges.